Nasaan Ka Maruja?

+Nasaan Ka Maruja (lit. where are you Maruja?) is a Philippine television drama fantasy series broadcast by ABS-CBN.
+This series is based on the 1967 Philippine film Maruja and 1950s comics by Mars Ravelo.
+Directed by Jerome C. Pobocan, it stars Kristine Hermosa and Derek Ramsay.
+It aired on the network's Yes Weekend line up from May 2 to August 8, 2009, replacing Komiks Presents: Flash Bomba and was replaced by Agimat: Ang Mga Alamat ni Ramon Revilla: Tiagong Akyat.

 Origins

 Earlier versions

 Maruja is one of Mars Ravelo's masterpieces.
 He first published it in comics during the 1950s.
 In 1967, the first film entitled Maruja was released starring the queen of Philippine movies, Susan Roces.
-The movie was remade in 1978 as Gumising Ka Maruja and again in 1996 as Maruja starring Carmina Villaroel.
+The movie was remade in 1978 as Gumising Ka Maruja and again in 1996 as Maruja starring Carmina Villarroel.

 Series adaptation

 In 2007, ABS-CBN bought the rights to make Maruja into a TV series.
 Maruja was supposed to be included in Sineserye Presents: The Susan Roces Cinema Collection, which featured Susan Roces' most classical films.
 It was supposed to star Sheryl Cruz and Ruffa Gutierrez.
 But even before production began, the Ravelos stated that Mars Ravelo's name should be included in the title because Maruja is his work and not the movie firm's.
 ABS-CBN then decided to put the show's production on hold until the problem was fixed.
 A year later, ABS-CBN then released Nasaan Ka Maruja? as part of Komiks Presents which featured Mars Ravelos masterpieces.
 New actors and actresses were also involved in the project, because of some problems.